zetavg/chromium-website/site/chromium-os/developer-library/guides/recipes/get-a-3g-modem-running/index.md

 There are several modem tools that are part of the flimflam-testscripts package.
 This package is install on test builds.
 The tools can be found in /usr/local/lib/flimflam/test.
-The first step is to verify that Chrome OS can see the modem.
+The first step is to verify that ChromeOS can see the modem.

 > `PATH=${PATH}:/usr/local/lib/flimflam/test`